Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Results

-Scene 2 in \Cref{fig:teaser_remaining} consists of a stationary specular mirror, a partially specular balloon (in motion), and diffuse objects - David bust, Stanford bunny, and a moving paper towel.
-Our method performs an accurate 14Hz reconstruction of the moving scene with mixed reflectance objects (see video \href{https://drive.google.com/drive/folders/1l-5CNM5QqyrP5nZwgZ8e4urpwg04lov8?usp=sharing}{\underline{here}}).
-We evaluate the shiny balloon and the convex mirror with deflectometry and the rest of the diffuse objects with triangulation.
-Notice the motion-robust reconstruction of both the balloon and the small mirror in the scene along with the diffuse Stanford bunny, David statue, and a part of the moving paper towel.
-Ensemble Codes gets the diffuse reconstruction of only the objects that do not move (it misses the moving paper towel), and, as expected, it misses all the specular parts of the scene.
-RealSense and Kinect on the other hand are motion robust and perform a lower quality shape estimation of diffuse objects as well as the balloon (which is also partially diffuse), but fail in getting the shape of the mirror.
+Scene (b) in \Cref{fig:teaser_remaining} consists of a stationary specular mirror, a moving partially specular (shiny) balloon, and several objects with diffuse surfaces: David bust, Stanford bunny, and a moving paper towel.
+It can be seen that our method performs a high-quality 14Hz reconstruction of the moving scene with surfaces of mixed reflectance (see videos \href{https://drive.google.com/drive/folders/1l-5CNM5QqyrP5nZwgZ8e4urpwg04lov8?usp=sharing}{\underline{here}}) After scanning, we evaluate the shiny balloon and the convex mirror via deflectometry and the rest of the diffuse objects via triangulation.
+The result is a \textit{motion-robust} reconstruction of both the balloon and the small mirror surface in the scene along with the diffuse surfaces of Stanford bunny, David statue, and a part of the moving paper towel.
+Ensemble Codes is able to correctly reconstruct the non-moving diffuse scene parts.
+It misses the moving paper towel, and, as expected, it misses all the specular parts of the scene.
+RealSense and Kinect on the other hand are motion robust and perform a lower quality shape estimation of diffuse surfaces as well as the balloon (which is also partially diffuse), but fail in getting the shape of the mirror.